 Conventional motor vehicles (cars and trucks) that are legally registered as a motor vehicle do not need an OHRV registration.
-Motorcycles which are registered for highway use must have an OHRV registration to operate off road.
+Motorcycles that are registered for highway use must have an OHRV registration to operate off road.

-OHRV or Snowmobile
+Registering an OHRV or Snowmobile

 The New Hampshire Fish and Game Department is the state agency responsible for the registration of off-highway recreational vehicles and snowmobiles.
 New Hampshire does not title off-highway recreational vehicles or snowmobiles, nor does it maintain any records of title or liens on these types of vehicles.
 No title, bill of sale or previous registration is required to register an off-highway recreational vehicle or snowmobile.
 It is the responsibility of the registrant to ensure the machine information is correct.

 In order to operate on state-approved snowmobile trails, an OHRV (wheeled vehicle) that has had the wheels or tires removed and replaced with tracks, cleats or skis, MUST be properly registered in New Hampshire as a snowmobile.